Gym bros are all about curls for the girls and selling tickets to the gun show.

 Hold a dumbbell in your right hand and stand with feet shoulder-width apart.
 Bring the dumbbell to the top of a dumbbell curl position (up near your shoulder).
 You don’t have to properly curl the weight up – just get into that position.
 To begin the eccentric curl, lower the weight down very slowly until your arm is completely straight.
 Reset to get back to the starting position and repeat for all reps on the right arm before switching to the left.

+This arm workout for women isolates your triceps, that often jiggly part on the back of your arm.
 Hold a dumbbell in your right hand.
 Place your left palm and left knee on a flat bench.
 Keep a neutral arch in your back and your torso parallel to the floor.
 Bring your right arm up so that your upper arm is parallel to the floor and your elbow is bent 90-degrees.
 From this starting position, raise your forearm until your arm is fully straight and your elbow is locked.
 Pause briefly and then bend the elbow to return to the starting position.
 Repeat all reps with the right arm before switching to the left.

 Overhead Dumbbell Extension